Research question Section

 \(p>0.05\) therefore we fail to reject the null hypothesis.

-There is not evidence that the proportion of hearts, diamonds, spades, and clubs that are randomly drawn from this deck are different.
+There is not enough evidence to state that the proportion of hearts, diamonds, spades, and clubs that are randomly drawn from this deck are different.